Heidi Wilson

 djembe, congas, doumbec, marimbas, multi-ethnic hand percussion, vocals

-Swami” (a stage name given to him by the well-known kinetic sculptor Mat Bevel) loved playing the piano since childhood, but stopped for many years until music began taking over his life in 1990, when he was introduced to African drumming during a collaborative workshop with his Middle Eastern drum teacher, Mary Ellen Donaldwho studied with Hamza El-Din.
+“Swami” (a stage name given to him by kinetic sculptor Mat Bevel) loved playing the piano since childhood, but stopped for many years until music took over his life in 1990.
+He was introduced to Congolese, West African and Caribbean drumming at a workshop with his Middle Eastern drum teacher, Mary Ellen Donald, who studied with Hamza El Din, an internationally known composer, oud and tar player, and vocalist.

-Living in the San Francisco Bay Area, he was incredibly fortunate to have access to drum teachers and dance instructors from the national ballets of Guinea, the Congo, Brazil and Trinidad.
+Living in the San Francisco Bay Area, he was incredibly fortunate to have access to drum and dance instructors from the national ballets of Guinea, the Congo, Brazil and Trinidad.

 For 20 years, teachers like Mamady Keita, Karumba Diakete, Mabiba Baegne, Fred Simpson, Malonga Casquelord, Ferdinand Batantu, Samba Ngo, Massengo, Hugh Humphries and Wilfred Mark gave him both close friendship and an intimate access to their music and culture that was unique and precious.